samuelogboye/bash-scripts/semistandard-js/README.md

 ```
 This will make all JavaScript files in the current directory executable and run `semistandard` on them

-*This saves you 21 characters of typing.*
+*This saves you 21 characters of typing.* 91.3% :smiley:

 ### You can run `js` on a specific file